wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/6-configure-audio-conferencing.md

 This requires a per user Audio-Conferencing license.
 Even though this is a "meetings" feature, because it involves the PSTN, it is often given to the Teams voice administrators to configure.

-## Set a default Audio Conferencing Bridge
+## Set a default audio conferencing bridge

 The default phone number of your conference bridge defines the caller ID that will be used when an outbound call is placed by a participant or the organizer from within a meeting.